Compound Interest Calculator - Investment Growth | Financial Calculator

 How to Use

-- Initial Investment — Enter the amount you plan to invest initially
+1. Initial Investment — Enter the lump sum you plan to invest, for example $10,000

-- Annual Interest Rate — Enter the expected average annual return rate (%)
+2. Annual Interest Rate — Enter the expected average annual return (%) — a deliberately hypothetical figure you control

-- Calculate — Click Calculate to see compound and simple interest results and the difference
+5. Calculate — Click Calculate to see the compound result next to a simple-interest comparison and the gap between them

 FAQ